 Students must also take nine courses from any offerings by the Electrical and Computer Engineering Department27

-At most, two of the nine courses can be any Graduate Core Courses with the advice and approval of the Graduate Program Director
+At most, two of the nine courses can be any Graduate Core Courses (ENGG) with the advice and approval of the Graduate Program Director

 [Six course credits can be substituted by the master's Thesis option under the direction of a Thesis Advisor]